edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Like most cryptographic mechanisms, VVP depends on the foundational assumption that people will manage cryptographic keys carefully.
 VVP enforces this assumption more thoroughly than many existing solutions:

-* Parties that issue credentials MUST be identified with AIDs ({{<aid}}) that use witnesses ({{<appendix-b>}}).
+* Parties that issue credentials MUST be identified with AIDs ({{<aid}}) that use witnesses ({{<appendix-b}}).
 This guarantees a non-repudiable, publicly accessible audit log of how their key state evolves, and it makes key rotation easy.
 It also offers compromise and duplicity detection.
 Via prerotation, it enables recovery from key compromise.
 AIDs can be upgraded to use quantum-proof signing algorithms without changing the identifier.
 * Parties that issue credentials MUST do so using ACDCs ({{<acdcs}}) signed by their AID rather than a raw key.
 This makes evidence revocable.
 It also makes it stable across key rotation, and prevents retrograde attacks by allowing verifiers to map an issuance or revocation event to an unambiguous key state in the {{<KEL}}.

 However, it is still possible to make choices that weaken the security posture of the ecosystem.
 Therefore, the following best practices SHOULD be followed: